 - a.
-All repo trades in corporate debt securities shall settle either on a T+1 basis or a T+2 basis under DvP I (gross basis) framework. - b.
+All repo trades in corporate debt securities are permitted to be settled on a T+0, T+1 or T+2 basis under DvP I (gross basis) framework. - b.
 Repo transactions in corporate debt securities shall settle in the same manner as outright OTC trades in corporate debt securities. - c.
 On the date of reversal of repo trades, the clearing houses shall compute the obligations of the parties and facilitate settlement on DvP basis.